mees-/viktor-backend/README.md

 #### `/adminpassword` - `PUT`
 This endpoint changed the admin password.
-It has one query parameter: `password`, the new password
+It has one query parameter: `password`, the new password.

 ###### Curl example:
 `curl -X PUT -H 'x-auth: this is a very good password' localhost:8080/adminpassword?password=a+better+password`